-Trends show that there has been a steady increase in mothers breastfeeding at discharge from hospital between 2006 and 2012, with Castlereagh well above the NI percentage and Belfast below.
+Trends show that there has been a steady increase in mothers breastfeeding at discharge from hospital from 2007 to 2014 in the Belfast Area with a slight drop in Belfast in 2013.
+Castlereagh is above the NI percentage and Belfast below.